magadjiya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # 0x02.
 Shell, I/O Redirections and filters

-Write what this project is all about.
-It can be a brief summary of what you are learning and what you will do
+This project touches aspects of shell redirection, and how to manipulate certain commands.

 ## Table of contents